pyrsia/pyrsia/docs/tutorials/demo.md

 Node2 ->> Node1: Node2 connects to port 44000 on Node1<br>to request and download the artifact
 Node2 ->> DHT: Node2 stores the artifact locally and announces itself<br>as a provider for this artifact as well.
-Node2 ->> Docker2: The docker pull command is completed successfully Docker2 ->> User2:
+Node2 ->> Docker2: The Pyrsia node responds with the requested image Docker2 ->> User2: docker pull is completed successfully
 deactivate User2

 User2 ->> Node2: pyrsia node --status the user uses the CLI to ask the status<br>the CLI connects to the Pyrsia node on port 7888